-The theme for this year will be Facilitating Transition from and to HE, with the term transition to be understood in its widest sense.
-We welcome research papers as well as presentations of case studies and projects on innovative ways of approaching this aspect of teaching Modern Languages in Higher Education.
+The theme for this year will be Facilitating Transition, with the term transition to be understood in its widest sense, including the transition to online learning and teaching that the current pandemic has imposed on so many of us at very short notice.
+We welcome research papers as well as presentations of case studies and projects on innovative ways of approaching this broad theme.

 In recent years, stronger emphasis has been placed on the importance of facilitating transition from Secondary to Higher Education in order to enhance first-year students’ experience and retention.
 Faced with the decline of A-Level Language students, more and more HE institutions are also offering languages ab-initio with a variety of flexible combinations to give students the opportunity to further engage or re-engage with language learning.
 This possible re-engagement with language learning supports the idea that language learning is a lifelong process that does not have to stop at school or university level, which is particularly relevant considering that the need for a language may occur at various stages of our personal or professional lives.